 • learn how to establish and market your health care advocacy business

-Required Textbook: Patient Advocacy for Healthcare Quality: Strategies for Achieving Patient-Centered Care by Jo Ann L. Earp, et al.
+Required Textbook: Patient Advocacy for Healthcare Quality: Strategies for Achieving Patient-Centered Care by Jo Ann L. Earp et al.

-Course is currently only available online
+Course is also available online

 - Fall Session